cnapy-org/CNApy/README.md

 This installer lets you create a local installation of CNApy under Windows, Linux or MacOS by following these instructions:

 *If you use Windows:*

-* Download the Windows installer [from here](https://github.com/cnapy-org/CNApy/releases/download/v1.2.2/install_cnapy_here.ps1)
+- Download the Windows installer [from here](https://github.com/cnapy-org/CNApy/releases/download/v1.2.2/install_cnapy_here.bat)
-* Put this file into a folder where you want CNApy to be installed.
+- Put this file into a folder where you want CNApy to be installed.
-* Double click on the file and let the CNApy installation run
+- Double click on the file and let the CNApy installation run
-* Afterwards, you can run CNApy by either double-clicking on the newly created CNApy desktop icon, or by double-clicking "RUN_CNApy.bat" in the newly created cnapy-1.2.2 subfolder.
+- Afterwards, you can run CNApy by either double-clicking on the newly created CNApy desktop icon, or by double-clicking "RUN_CNApy.bat" in the newly created cnapy-1.2.2 subfolder.

 *If you use Linux or MacOS*:

-* Download the Linux & MacOS installer [from here](https://github.com/cnapy-org/CNApy/releases/download/v1.2.2/install_cnapy_here.sh).
+- Download the Linux & MacOS installer [from here](https://github.com/cnapy-org/CNApy/releases/download/v1.2.2/install_cnapy_here.sh).
-* Put this file into a folder where you want CNApy to be installed.
+- Put this file into a folder where you want CNApy to be installed.
-* Make the script executable by opening your console in the folder and run ```chmod u+x ./install_cnapy_here.sh```.
+- Make the script executable by opening your console in the folder and run ```chmod u+x ./install_cnapy_here.sh```.
+Alternatively, if supported on your system, right-click on the file, go the file's settings and mark it as executable.
-* Now, either run ```./install_cnapy_here.sh``` in your console or double-click on install_cnapy_here.sh.
+- Now, either run ```./install_cnapy_here.sh``` in your console or, if supported on your system, double-click on install_cnapy_here.sh.
-* Finally, you can run CNApy by double-clicking "run_cnapy.sh" in the newly created cnapy-1.2.2 subfolder or by calling run_cnapy.sh in your console (for the latter, your console must point to the folder where run_cnapy.sh is located).
+- Finally, you can run CNApy by double-clicking "run_cnapy.sh" in the newly created cnapy-1.2.2 subfolder or by calling run_cnapy.sh in your console (for the latter, your console must point to the folder where run_cnapy.sh is located).

-Technical side note: CNApy's installer is utilizing [micomamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
+Technical side note: CNApy's installer is utilizing [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).

 ## Setup the CNApy development environment